kdl-org/kdl/draft-marchan-kdl2.md

 # Full Grammar

 This is the full official grammar for KDL and should be considered authoritative if something seems to disagree with the text above.
-The [grammar language syntax](#grammar-language) is defined below.
+The grammar language syntax is defined in {{grammar-language}}.

 ~~~abnf
 document := bom? version? nodes